ajmedeio/portfolio/content/endeavors/1_academia/umd/3_explaining-relativity.md

 tags: umd
 ---

 Disclaimer: I apologize there's no playback controls!
 I made this as an extra honors assignment in my Introduction to Electricity & Magnetism class.
 As an honors student, we were responsible for extra assignments due at the end of the year.
-This was that assignment.
+This was one of those assignments.

 To explain relativistic electricity and magnetism we need a little prior knowledge of relativity.
 First, let's discuss length contraction: